Encounter an array of marine life on an exhilarating water-bike tour!

 After departing from Cape Town Water Bikes’ launching facility at the Simon’s Town pier, you’ll meander past the yacht basin and naval base into the open ocean.
 Then, you’ll ride along a scenic stretch of coastline, alongside a knowledgeable crew on their nearby guide boat.

-You might also be lucky enough to meet playful Cape fur seals, whales during season, and various sea birds along the way.
+You might be lucky enough to meet playful Cape fur seals, whales during season, and various sea birds along the way.

 Good to know

 - Please contact Cape Town Water Bikes by 4pm the day before your scheduled tour to make sure they have your correct contact number and country dialing code.

-- Before your tour starts you’ll be given a safety radio, buoyancy aid and bottled water.
+- Before your tour starts you’ll be given a buoyancy aid.

 - You must be 13 years or older in order to waterbike, and teens must be accompanied by an adult.
 There is also a minimum height requirement of five feet (one and a half metres) so that the pedals can be reached safely.